matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 #### Bundled aggregations

-Other than during non-gappy incremental syncs, events that have other events relate to it should bundle the aggregation of those related events in the `m.relations` property of their unsigned data.
+Other than during non-gappy incremental syncs, timeline events that have other events relate to it should bundle the aggregation of those related events in the `m.relations` property of their unsigned data.
 These are called bundled aggregations, and by sending a summary of the relations, avoids us having to always send lots of individual relation events to the client.

+State events never bundle aggregations.

 Here's an example of what that can look like for some ficticious `rel_type`s: